Stylok5/Project-3-FoodsParadise/README.md

 ## The Brief

-- Build a full-stack application by making your own backend and your own front-end
+- Build a full-stack application by making your own backend and your own frontend
 - Use an Express API to serve your data from a Mongo database
-- Consume your API with a separate front-end built with React
+- Consume your API with a separate frontend built with React
 - Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models
 - Be deployed online so it's publicly accessible